Strangemother/django-trim/docs/templates/tags/quickform.md

 ### Implement

-Phew - we've just built a ready to go form view; how is that useful for `{% quickform %}`?
+Now we have a ready-to-go form view; we can use `{% quickform %}` to integrate it on any page without prior setup.

-At this point you can put the `StockNotifyForm` on any other page - using the url pattern as the target:
+Apply the `StockNotifyForm` on any other page - using the url pattern as the target:

     {% load trim %}
     <form>